-These studies have provided insights with respect to implementation and performance of specific schemes only.
-Also, the sectoral level studies undertaken so far have focussed on agri and non-agri aspects and not on the Rural Development discourse in totality.
-Therefore, there is a need for a comprehensive study to evaluate, map and analyse the various government interventions (Programmes/Flagship schemes) in terms of design, implementation and overall outcome for the rural development sector as a whole.
+While the earlier evaluation studies have provided insights with respect to implementation and performance of the schemes, it is also prudent to have a comprehensive study covering the social inclusion and economic empowerment of Scheduled Cates, Scheduled Tribes, Minorities and other vulnerable groups to evaluate, map and analyse various government interventions (Programmes/Flagship schemes) in terms of design, implementation and overall outcome for social inclusion and economic empowerment of these groups.
 A sector level analysis will also be crucial in identifying and analysing the gaps in the sector.
-The sectoral evaluation period for this study will be 2015-16 to 2018-19.
+The sectoral evaluation period will be 2015-16 to 2018-19.